VisualMeaning/development-texts/comments/url_design.md

 The fragment serves two main purposes:

-1. **Navigating to Data Elements**: The fragment helps reference a specific data element in the application, which may not correspond directly to a static HTML element but to a data item identified by its IRI.
-For example, `#_stakeholder_distributor-owners` refers to a data item identified by the IRI.
+1. **Navigating to Data Elements**: Automatically zooms in on and centers a specific component within the Map view, highlighting it for easier identification and navigation.

-2. **Item Reference**: Fragments are used to create direct references to data items, enabling precise navigation to and interaction with specific data within the application.
-These IRIs do not include namespaces (prefixes), which are typically handled by `rdf.js` in our system.
+2. **Item Reference**: Keeps the reference to the selected item that can be opened different panels in the application.
+This IRI do not include namespaces (prefixes), which are typically handled by `rdf.js` in our system.
 The fragment values are stripped of namespace prefixes and contain only the part of the IRI relevant to our platform’s identifiers.

 **Note**: This behavior applies to all values in the query parameters, which are also based on IRI identifiers without namespaces.